 - Appoint a ‘Principal Designer’ – this is most likely to be your Architect, but it can be another independent party.

 - Appoint a single contractor, but you must ensure that he carries out everything himself without the use of sub-contractors – a difficult, if not an impossible task given how the building industry is structured.

 - Alternatively, and the most likely option, appoint a “Principal Contractor” to plan and coordinate health and safety during the construction phase of the project.

 - Appoint the Principal Designer to also undertake the role of Principal Contractor, if the Principal Designer has the skills and experience and necessary insurance cover to carry out that role.
 Again, an unlikely option in practice.

 Not following the CDM Regulations is not only an illegal act, it could result in a dangerous, or even fatal, accident during construction, and ultimately your home may not be fit to live in.
 You may also be liable for HSE prosecution!

-However, if you appoint a competent and capable Principal Designer and Principal Contractor, you will have discharged all your client duties under the CDM Regulations.
+However, if you appoint a competent and capable Principal Designer and Principal Contractor, you will have fundamentally discharged your client duties under the CDM Regulations.

 Traditionally, many self-build projects have been carried out by self-builders simply appointing several trades contractors to undertake different elements of the project rather than appointing a single main contractor.
 If this is the case, then in relation to the CDM Regulations, the self-builder effectively becomes the main contractor and HSE expect self-builders to demonstrate sufficient health and safety capability to meet the requirements of the law.
 ARE YOU COMFORTABLE THAT YOU CAN DO THIS?
 If not, then seek professional advice!